 The Issues page enables users to review all their frontend issues in one place and prioritize and learn more about the issues that are actually affecting the customer experience.
-The histogram at the top provides a quick snapshot of the health of your application by summarizing the number of sessions that are experiencing high-impact issues, low-impact issues, and no issues.
+The histogram at the top, visible when clicking the "See histogram" button, provides a quick snapshot of the health of your application by summarizing the number of sessions that are experiencing high-impact issues, low-impact issues, and no issues.

-Below the histogram, you'll see a list of Issues from across your application, along with some metadata about each issue.
+Below the status tabs, you'll see a list of Issues from across your application, along with some metadata about each issue.

-To the right of the issue title and message, you'll see a status section with the prioritization level of the issue, as well as a frequency histogram of its occurrences.
+To the right of the issue title and message, you'll see the prioritization level of the issue, as well as a frequency histogram of its occurrences.
 At the end of the row, you'll see some additional metadata, including the number of users and sessions the specific issue has affected.

 New issues will be automatically listed in the Needs Triage section of the page.
 From here, you can choose to group issues based on their severity and impact to the user.